 The Information Technology courses at Dickson College help students to develop a broad range of ICT skills.
 All units taught in Information Technology have a rigorous academic focus and provide an opportunity for students to achieve nationally recognised vocational qualifications.

-All subjects taught by the Faculty of Information Technology have a rigorous academic focus as well as being vocationally based.
-This means that a student can gain competencies towards a nationally recognised Certificate I & II in Information, Digital Media and Technology (ICT10115 and ICT20115) while also working towards a university entrance score (ATAR) or an accredited package.
-Students can mix and match units from the following streams to make up a double major (7 units), major/minor (6 units) and major (4 units).
-The faculty has many links to industry, universities and CIT/TAFE which allow students to gain valuable on-the-job experience outside the classroom.
-Students also have the opportunity to participate in various prestigious competitions like the UAV Outback Challenge, Codarra Robotics Challenge and the UNSW programming competition.
+Students enrolled in Information Technology courses at Dickson College can earn a Certificate II in Information, Digital Media and Technology (ICT20115) while also working towards a university entrance score (ATAR) or an accredited package.
+Students can mix and match units from the following streams to make up a double major (7 units), major/minor (5.5 units) and major (3.5 units).

-Information Technology units include:
+Information Technology units follow this structure:

-- Robotics and Intelligent Systems
+Robotics and Mechatronic Systems